Skip to content

 # => my_project (runs on Linux x86_64, no Gab installation required)

 The output is a single file containing your code, your dependencies, and the entire Gab runtime.
-Send it to a server, bundle it in a container, hand it to a colleague — it just runs.
+Send it to a server, bundle it in a container, hand it to a colleague or user — it just works.